News and Announcements

 Schools’ Wait Lists Called a Drag on the Economy

-The Boston Globe cites a survey that was conducted by NUSL's LSSC Social Justice Program concerning the wait lists for vocational schools in low-income communities.
+The Boston Globe cites a survey that was conducted by the LSSC Social Justice Program concerning the wait lists for vocational schools in low-income communities.

 LSSC Nominated for HiiL Innovating Justice Award

-The Legal Skills in Social Context (LSSC) Social Justice (SJ) program has been nominated for international recognition by the Hague Institute for the Internationalisation of Law.
+The Legal Skills in Social Context (LSSC) Social Justice (SJ) program was nominated for international recognition by the Hague Institute for the Internationalisation of Law.

 In Northeastern Law magazine, “Beyond Limits” offers a compelling story about how practical experiences produce powerful opportunities for first-year students in the LSSC program.